Victor Prévost: Cuirassier and cent-garde

-Prévost was enlisted as a conscript for a 6-year military service on April 11, 1855, replacing his older brother.
-Being of large stature and burly, he was incorporated into the 4th Cuirassiers regiment before moving on October 14, 1856 to the 2nd Cuirassier Regiment of the Imperial Guard and the 12th Cuirassier Regiment, with whom he participated in the Italian campaign, for which he received the commemorative medal.
-On December 31, 1861, he was released and given a certificate of good conduct.
+Prévost was enlisted as a conscript for a 6-year military service on 11 April 1855, replacing his older brother.
+Being of large stature and burly, he was incorporated into the 4th Cuirassiers regiment before moving on 14 October 1856 to the 2nd Cuirassier Regiment of the Imperial Guard and the 12th Cuirassier Regiment, with whom he participated in the Italian campaign, for which he received the commemorative medal.
+On 31 December 1861, he was released and given a certificate of good conduct.

-His return to civilian life was short, as he signed a 7-year-old contract on October 14, 1862 and returned to the 2nd regiment.
-Because of his experience with the cuirassiers, his good service and height of 6 feet (at the time, the average size of men was about 5 foot 5 inches), he entered the very strict recruitment criteria of the prestigious cent-gardes Squadron that he joined on January 20, 1866, and was assigned the number 418.
+His return to civilian life was short, as he signed a 7-year-old contract on 14 October 1862 and returned to the 2nd regiment.
+Because of his experience with the cuirassiers, his good service and his height of 6 feet (at the time, the average size of men was about 5 foot 5 inches), he entered the very strict recruitment criteria of the prestigious cent-gardes Squadron that he joined on 20 January 1866, and was assigned the number 418.

 Consisting exclusively of large, experienced cavalry, the squadron of cent-gardes escorted the emperor Napoleon III on horseback in his public appearances, and assured his and his family's safety in the imperial palaces.
 Their large size and their brilliant uniforms gave them very high prestige, and one of their peculiarities was to remain in all circumstances impeccably fixed, like statues, which earned them the nickname "caryatids of power".
 Their immobility was legendary: the young Prince Imperial, still a child, mischievously emptied a box of dragees into the boot of a sentry on watch, who did not flinch.
-Their unusual build, imposing appearance, and their beautiful uniforms enamored women, and many of them succumbed to the charm of the handsome horsemen:
+Their unusual build, imposing appearance, and beautiful uniforms enamoured women, and many of them succumbed to the charm of the handsome horsemen:

 The reputation of the cent-gardes in this area was of a joking manner: a humorous engraving at the time, published by the Le Bon Marché, was that of a cent-gardes officer, back at his quarters at the end to the Court, busy emptying his boots filled with love letters by admirers while he was standing still.

 It seemed that Prévost was particularly noticed for his physique: "He represented the physical beauty and we could've molded the other hundred guards like him.".

-At the end of his service, Prévost was released on April 14, 1869 with, for a second time, a certificate of good conduct.
+At the end of his service, Prévost was released on 14 April 1869 with, for a second time, a certificate of good conduct.